 Kathryn is one of our founding members and is currently Chair of MAC.
-She is also the Development Director at More Music.
+She is also the Executive Director at More Music.

 Pete is another of our founding members.
-A local legend and world's "fastest one-man band", Pete is the founder and current Artistic Director/CEO of More Music.
-After 25 years at the forefront of community music in the UK, Pete is stepping down and has recently celebrated with 4 fantastic party nights at The Hothouse.
+A local legend and world's "fastest one-man band", Pete was the founder of More Music.
+After 25 years at the forefront of community music in the UK, Pete is now working as a freelance musician and activist!

 Born in Blackburn, Jill moved to Lancaster some years ago, and finally to Morecambe in 2016.
 A keen sailor, she loves living close to the sea, and the innumerate photo opportunities afforded by spectacular Morecambe Bay.
 She studied photography at Blackburn College back in the 1990s but it wasn't until 2013 - with encouragement from local creatives, and from More Music in Morecambe - that she produced her first exhibition there, with a further four following in various locations throughout the North West.
 Portraiture and street photography are her main focus - her aim is to capture the 'thing' behind the eyes - in locations with an unexpected viewpoint.

 Wyn Abbot is an award-winning Sculptor & Ceramic Artist, her work is inspired by Ancestors & Ancient Cultures and from the nature around her.
 Story-weaving her magic into the clay from the mother earth itself, Wyn creates wonderful and meaningful pieces which are sold worldwide.
 Every single piece is individually hand sculpted and filled with symbolism and the energy of the earth.